Hidden Vegetable Spaghetti Sauce takes a favorite

 I get asked a lot if my kids are ‘great eaters’.
 Which is a total valid question – as a blogger that focuses on healthier eating, picky eaters, and getting them to try new things.

 The truth is, the reason I can talk to honestly about this topic is because I too have hit the stubborn kid wall.

 You know, the wall when something that was your kids absolute favorite last week is now public enemy number 1.
 Most commonly, this happens with vegetables in our house.

 One week I can’t give Ryan enough carrots – steamed, raw, roasted, it doesn’t matter.
 He’s eating them faster than I can buy them, dipping them in his favorite Greek yogurt ranch dip, and I’m starting to worry if he’s going to start looking a little Oompa Loompa orange soon.

 And then, just like that, it’s over.
 He’s picking carrots out of fried rice and can’t bear to even have them on his plate.
 Ahh, such is life with small children, amirite?

 Because little about living with preschoolers is consistent or reliable, I have learned tips, tricks, and recipes to deal with fussy, stubborn eaters.
 Because you just never know when a veggie boycott is coming.

-::insert eye roll and desperate plea to the heaven above here::
+::insert eye roll and desperate plea to the heavens above here::

 Tips for making Hidden Vegetable Spaghetti Sauce